 Given our assumptions, we are in a position to constrain unambiguously the UDM model.
 In the presentation of these results, we denote the density of the effective dark energy component today as $\Omega_{\rm DE0}$, whether it comes from vacuum (in the $\Lambda$CDM case) or from the component $\rho_{\mathrm{\rm DE}} = \rho_\varphi - \rho_{{\rm m}0}a^{-3}$ (in the UDM case).
 Introducing the prior on $M$ effectively mixes early probes (CMB) with late-time probes (SNIa), which may \textit{a priori} be in tension.
 We check in Figure \ref{fig:udmvsudm_noM} that removing the prior leads to the same conclusions.

-\textbf{UDM vs $\Lambda$CDM} -- In figure \ref{fig:udmvslcdm}, we present the constraints for the set of variables $\left\lbrace H_0, \Omega_{\rm DE0},\Omega_{\rm b0},M\right\rbrace$ with a prior on the absolute magnitude $M$.
-In the UDM scenario, the dark energy contribution from the auxiliary fluid is typically greater than the vacuum energy density in $\Lambda$CDM which reflects in a slightly greater value for $H_0$.
+\textbf{UDM vs $\Lambda$CDM} -- In figure \ref{fig:udmvslcdm}, we present the constraints for the set of variables $\left\lbrace H_0,~\Omega_{\rm DE0},~\Omega_{\rm b0},~M\right\rbrace$ with a prior on the absolute magnitude $M$.
+In the UDM scenario, the dark energy contribution from the complementary fluid is typically greater than the vacuum energy density in $\Lambda$CDM which reflects in a slightly greater value for $H_0$.
 From Table~\ref{table_marg}, we can read the constraint $H_0=69.64\pm 0.88$ in the UDM case, which is indeed bigger than in the $\Lambda$CDM case, for which it is $H_0=68.3^{+1.1}_{-1.1} $, though the difference is modest.
-Additionally, Fig.~\ref{fig:ratio_Hz_constrains} shows that the UDM model constraints lead to a cosmic expansion overall consistent with the $\Lambda$CDM model that only allows a $2\%$ increase in the value of the Hubble constant.

 \textbf{UDM vs $\Lambda$CDM (no $M$)} -- Fig.~\ref{fig:udmvslcdm_noM} shows that, in the absence of the prior on $M$, the constraints on the UDM scenario loosen up while the constraints on $\Lambda$CDM are still tight.
 Since the SNIa are effectively calibrated by the CMB distance, the UDM model reproduces a cosmic expansion consistent with $\Lambda$CDM and the best fit values of the UDM model parameters are very close to those of $\Lambda$CDM.
 Additionally, Table~\ref{table_marg} shows that constraints on the UDM scenario leads to almost negligible increase on $H_0$ together with a significant increase in the uncertainties.
 This exemplifies that the $M$ prior helps in constraining more precisely the dark energy content in alternative scenarios to the standard cosmological model.